-The price range now spans the £15,500 to £21,000 bracket.
-There's a choice of four trim levels - 'Sense', 'C-Series', 'Saint James' and 'Shine Plus'.
+The price range now spans the £14,000 to £22,000 bracket.
+There's a choice of three trim levels - 'You', 'Plus' and 'Max'.
 Potential buyers will need to make sure that they leave some budget aside for personalisation.
 This remains the most customisable supermini in its segment, with a vast number of visual spec combinations.
 This includes vibrant body colours and bi-tone choices (incorporating the roof, door mirrors and the rear quarter panel trim), plus optional coloured inserts around the fog lights and the Airbump panels, as well as graphic trims decorating the roof for a more distinctive pavement presentation.

 Equipment levels remain pretty generous.
 Mainstream 'Plus' trim gets you Airbump panels, LED headlights, a seven-inch capacitive touchscreen, Apple CarPlay and Android Auto, automatic air conditioning, six airbags, lane departure warning, speed sign recognition, coffee break alert and power folding door mirrors.